 Fall Streamer Fishing on the Colorado River

-The Colorado river is one of the best places to go out streamer fishing for the day.
+The Colorado river has been on fire during the late summer for streamer fishing and it should only keep getting better.
 If you can get access to a boat great!
 For most people a boat is out of the question, and walk wading is an even better way to get a shot at every fish in a pool or riffle.

 Look for any features near the shore, a submerged rock, a slight riffle, a change in depth, a confluence of currents, really any change.
 These slight variances are what hold fish in the Colorado, even in what people consider the “froggy water”.
 Throw your flies in there and swim them 90 degrees from the bank, either away or into the shore.
 Keep your eyes peeled as many times the take is not felt, but witnessed.